SciCompMod/memilio/cpp/models/ode_secirvvs/README.md

 The ratio of two variants can change over time, which affects the average transmissiblity of the disease.
 Infectiousness of different variants can be set in the parameters.

-See *W. Koslow et al, 2022: Appropriate relaxation of non-pharmaceutical interventions minimizes the risk of a resurgence in SARS-CoV-2 infections in spite of the Delta variant* for a full description.

 ## Examples

-The extended model is used in 2020_npis_sarscov2_wildtype_germany.cpp.
+The extended model is used in the 2021_vaccination_sarscov2_delta_germany simulation.

 Examples of the basic SECIR model can be found at: